Illinois's 4th congressional district

-The 4th congressional district of Illinois includes part of Cook County, and has been represented by Democrat Jesús "Chuy" García since January 2019.
+The 4th congressional district of Illinois, as defined in 2023, includes part of Cook County.
+It has been represented by Democrat Chuy García since January 2019, who was elected under its previous configuration.

-The previous version of the district from 2013–2023 was featured by The Economist as one of the most strangely drawn and gerrymandered congressional districts in the country, inspired the "Ugly Gerry" gerrymandering typeface, and has been nicknamed "earmuffs" due to its shape.
+The previous version of the district, from 2013 to 2023, was featured by The Economist as one of the most strangely drawn and gerrymandered congressional districts in the country.
+It inspired the "Ugly Gerry" gerrymandering typeface, and has been nicknamed "earmuffs" due to its shape.

 That version of the district was created after federal courts ordered the creation of a majority-Hispanic district in the Chicago area.
-The Illinois General Assembly responded by packing two majority Hispanic parts of Chicago into a single district.
+The Republican-dominated Illinois General Assembly responded by packing two majority Hispanic parts of Chicago into a single district.

-The 2013–2023 version of the district formerly covered two strips running east–west across the city of Chicago, on the west side continuing into smaller portions of some suburban areas in Cook County, surrounding Illinois's 7th congressional district.
-The northern portion is largely Puerto Rican, while the southern portion is heavily Mexican-American.
-These two sections were only connected by a piece of Interstate 294 to the west; the highway is in the district while the surrounding areas are not.
+The 2013–2023 version of the district covered two strips running east–west across the city of Chicago, on the west side continuing into smaller portions of some suburban areas in Cook County, surrounding Illinois's 7th congressional district.
+The northern portion is largely Puerto Rican, while the southern portion is primarily Mexican-American.
+These two sections were connected only by a piece of Interstate 294 to the west; the highway was in the district while the surrounding areas were not.
 This version of the district was the smallest congressional district in area outside New York City and California.

-Composition
+History

 The Illinois 4th congressional district was originally formed in 1842.
 It included 17 counties, which were Cook, Lake, McHenry, Boone, De Kalb, Kane, Du Page, Will, Kendall, Grundy, LaSalle, Bureau, Livingston, Iroquois, McLean, Vermilion and Champaign Counties.
 Beyond this Ford and Kankakee Counties were part of Vermillion and Iroquois Counties respectively at this point and thus in the district's boundaries.

 In the redistricting following the 1990 United States census, Chicago Mayor Richard M. Daley and Governor Jim Edgar both wanted a Latino district, as Latinos were the fastest growing demographic group in the state at the time.
 In June 1991, Congressman Dennis Hastert, a suburban Republican, filed a federal lawsuit claiming that the existing congressional map was unconstitutional; the present congressional district boundaries emerged as a result of that lawsuit.
 A three-judge panel of the federal district court adopted the map proposed by Hastert and other Republican members of the Illinois Congressional delegation.
 Subsequent lawsuits challenging the redistricting as racially biased did not succeed in redrawing the district boundaries.
 The district, as it was in 2009, was in some places less than 50 yards (metres) wide and parts covered no more than one city block.